 U.S. Bank offers a variety of loan options along with favorable interest rates.
 After applying, it will let you know whether they can help you to lower your payments or pay off your loan sooner.
 It offers a few programs to help you save on your interest rates and offers an easy application process online.

 Apart from competitive interest rates, Bank of America offers a wide network of branches that you can take advantage of.
 This is great if you like doing business in person; if you don’t, you also can use their comprehensive online application process as well.
 It is known for being more flexible with loan approvals for high mileage vehicles, as well as vehicles that are slightly older.

 Up2Drive is a division of BMW North America that specializes in auto loan financing.
 It finances all makes and models, but the car can’t have more than 90,000 miles and must meet other eligibility criterias.
 To apply, go to its website and fill out the application.
 If approved, it sends you cash to use to pay off your old loan and set you up with new terms through them.

-iLending Direct is one of the best options for someone with a fair credit rating.
-It partners with many banks and credit unions to find the best rates, then creates a customized solution based on your unique situation.
+iLending Direct is a great option for someone with a fair credit rating.
+It partners with many banks and credit unions to generate offers, then creates a customized solution based on your unique situation.
 Its main focus is helping customers easily lower their car loan payments and interest rates.